burakozturk/microservices-with-cloud-tools/ReadMe.md

 - host network to docker network by ip

 ##### Windows:
-By default, host can not access containers' ip address on Windows platform.
+By default, host can not access containers' ip addresses on Windows platform.

 Alter route table with:
 ```console